Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Methods

+A wide variety of basis expansions have been described to model smooth terms such as $h_l(z)$, and here we develop our procedure with B-splines \citep{de_boor_practical_1978}.
+This expansion spans the same large space of smooth functions as cubic splines when third degree basis functions are used, for example, and so has continuous second derivatives.
+However, these basis functions are additionally only non-zero on a compact region which can be small relative to the support of the respective covariate if one chooses a sufficient number of knots \citep{ruppert_selecting_2002}.
+The linear predictor with respect to any $z_{li}$ is therefore a function of only $d+1$ parameters scaling the B-spline basis set for $d$ the degree of the basis functions and will be chosen as 2 or 3 in most applications, as we examine and use here.
+This stands in contrast to other spline bases where certain fitted values may be a function of many basis functions.

-Generally shrinkage methods are necessary to constrain the oftentimes high-dimension ${\pmb b} = (b_1, \,b_2, \, \dots , b_m)^T$ parameter where ${\pmb x}^T$ is the transpose of vector ${\pmb x}$ \citep{craven_smoothing_1979,golub_generalized_1979,wood_smoothing_2016}.
-In this case one augments the objective function ${\pmb \ell}$ to be for some penalization matrix $S$ and scaling parameter $\lambda$.
-Penalizing the integral of the square second derivative of $\sum_{k=1}^m b_k \, f_k$ is synonymous with calculating the $i,j$ element of S as where ${\mathcal Z}$ is the support of covariate $z$ and the double prime denotes the second derivative.
-Alternatively in the case of P-splines, penalized B-splines, a common penalty matrix is second order differences in adjacent ${b_k}$'s.
-The difference matrix $D$ is then $(m-2) \times m$, with 3 non-zero elements, 1, -2, 1 along each row and aligned with the diagonal.
-We construct $S = D^T D$.
+Generally shrinkage methods are necessary to constrain the oftentimes high-dimension ${\pmb b_l}$ parameter \citep{craven_smoothing_1979,golub_generalized_1979,wood_smoothing_2016}.
+In this case one augments the objective function ${\pmb \ell_l}$ to be for some penalization matrix $S$ and scaling parameter $\lambda_l$ which is often estimated with restricted maximum likelihood (REML) or generalized cross validation (GCV) \citep{wahba_spline_1990}.
+When penalizing B-splines, which are termed P-splines, we use a penalty matrix composed of second order differences on adjacent ${b_{lk}}$'s.
+The difference matrix $D$ is then $(m-2) \times m$, with 3 non-zero elements, 1, -2, 1 along each row and aligned with the diagonal, and then we construct $S = D^T D$.